sirusb/VIBES/README.md

 ## Installation

-The installation of `VMC` is done via GitHub.
+The installation of `VIBES` is done via GitHub.
 For this you need to install the `devtools` package via the function `install_github`.
-In addition `VMC` has dependencies via Bioconductor so it will be necessary to install the associated `BiocManager` package.
+In addition `VIBES` has dependencies via Bioconductor so it will be necessary to install the associated `BiocManager` package.
 This will allow you to install the `phyloseq` package.

 ``` r
 # Installation requires devtools and bioconductor, please use the following commands